 Without a doubt, the best ways to see Iceland are to hire your own car and explore at your own pace, or research different tour companies so you can simply go along for the ride and enjoy the sights.
 But if you want to make sure you can rely on taxis in some form whilst in Iceland, read on.

-Is Uber or Similar Available in Iceland?
+Is Uber or a Similar Service Available in Iceland?

-Iceland currently doesn’t have either Uber or Lyft services, but they do have Hopp, which is very similar.
+Iceland currently doesn’t have Uber or Lyft services, but they do have Hopp, which is very similar.
 Upon arrival in Iceland, you can download the Hopp app from your app store so that you can use it throughout your stay.
 It’s worth noting that Hopp Taxis aren’t available all over the country, and can only be used at Keflavík airport and in Reykjavík.
 The app works the same as other taxi apps you might be familiar with, such as Uber.

 For a general short journey, often only within the city, there are two major companies: Hreyfill Bæjarleiðir and BSR.
 Both their taxis can be booked online or by phoning: